IrisChase/reprodyne/README.md

 # Reprodyne
+At least generally, real world data is both easier and faster to generate, and more useful to test against, than artificial test conditions written in sterile environments.
+Reprodyne is an Apache 2 licensed C/C++ library designed to capture real world test data and integrate it into automated test suites.

-Reprodyne is an Apache 2 licensed C/C++ library with the purpose of transforming non-deterministic funtions into deterministic ones, and serializing output from them for testing.
+Reprodyne works by transforming non-deterministic funtions into deterministic ones, and serializing output from them for testing.
 This is done by "intercepting" indeterminate values in record mode, resupplying them in playback mode, and comparing the saved serialized outputs to the live ones.

-The design philosophy is that, at least generally, real world data is both easier and faster to generate and save, and more useful to test against, than mocks.
-This affords you the benefits (immediacy and simplicity) of manual testing, with the number one advantage of automated testing (namely, automation...).

 Reprodyne is not meant to *replace* your current preferred test framework, but rather to augment it's capabilities.

+The granularity of the tests is up to you, while I personally favor higher level end-to-end testing, Reprodyne should work perfectly well regardless of test scope.

 # Build/Install